anonymlol/Encoding_automation_scripts/README.md

 Hint: You'll know you did it right if the patch file has the same name as the unpatched source.

 ### Create_Filelist
-Creates a text file folder/file names.
+Creates a text file containing folder/file names.
 Useful for release posts.